By: Sam Baxter, Chief Technology Officer, IP.com

 Deep learning and neural networks, combined with statistical models, are the next steps to applying AI to patent search.
 The result is searches that deliver more complete, useful results with less “noise” and fewer false positives.
 In technical information retrieval terms: superior precision and recall.

-Ironically, it’s these AI efforts that inject a much-needed dose of humanity (or at least human-like thinking) to the patent research process.
+Ironically, it’s these AI efforts that inject a much-needed dose of humanity (or at least human-like thinking) into the patent research process.

 Back when Thomas Jefferson was one of the first patent examiners, or when Albert Einstein worked at the Swiss Patent Office in 1902, it’s likely neither could imagine the depth and breadth of data patent professionals are presented with today.